NIKITA

 — Pianist Magazine

-Nikita Mndoyants received undergraduate and graduate degrees from the Central Music School in Moscow, where he studied piano with Tamara Koloss and the Moscow Tchaikovsky State Conservatory, where he studied composition with Professor Alexander Tchaikovsky and piano with Professor Nikolay Petrov and Professor Alexander Mndoyants.
+Nikita Mndoyants received his musical education at the Central Music School in Moscow and the Moscow Tchaikovsky State Conservatory, where he studied piano with Tamara Koloss, Nikolay Petrov and Alexander Mndoyants, and composition with Alexander Tchaikovsky.